 Dogs look for attention in different ways, and this can be one of them.
 It’s hard to ignore a pet when it’s standing on your chest.

-A velcro dog, one of those that always sticks you no matter what, may be more guilty of this than others as this is a great way for them to attach themselves to you.
+A velcro dog, one of those that always sticks to you no matter what may be more guilty of this than others as this is a great way for them to attach themselves to you.

 Is it aggression?

 You better hope not.
 If your dog is standing on your chest, his teeth are inches away from your face.
 Not the place for aggressive behavior.